Fire Chief Joe Kitchen

 Chief Kitchen is a graduate of Bath High School, Apollo Career Center Public Safety Program, and Rhodes State College where he graduated with honors and was inducted into the Phi Theta Kappa International Honor Society.
 He also completed training courses at Bowling Green State University, Franklin University, and the Ohio Fire Academy.
 He has completed Fire Officer I, II and III, and holds degrees in Emergency Medical Services and Technical Studies / Fire Science.

 He is a Level II firefighter, paramedic, fire investigator and a certified fire safety inspector.
-Chief Kitchen has 31 years of service in EMS and holds ACLS, PALS, GEMS, PHTLS & PEARS certifications.
+Chief Kitchen has 33 years of service in Fire and EMS and holds ACLS, PALS, GEMS, PHTLS & PEARS certifications.
 Additionally, he is a hazmat / weapons of mass destruction technician, an assistant fire service instructor, and an EMS continuing education instructor.
 Chief Kitchen is a graduate of the Advanced Exterior Firefighter II program at Texas A&M University.
 In 2015 he obtained credentialing from the Ohio Fire Chiefs’ Assn. as an “Ohio Fire Chief Officer.”
 In 2016 he completed the John Maxwell Leadership Laws course through the OFCA.
 He is also a trained Youth Fire Setter Educator.

 With a background in industrial firefighting, planning, and emergency response, Chief Kitchen works closely with major corporations including, Ford Motor Company, Procter & Gamble, Dana Corporation, PPG/Meto-Kote Corp., Nickles Bakery, United States Plastics, & Nelson Packaging Co.
 In 2017 Chief Kitchen was appointed to the advisory board of FM Global, a Rhode Island-based mutual insurance company, with offices worldwide, that specializes in loss prevention services primarily to large corporations throughout the world in the Highly Protected Risk (HPR) property insurance market sector.